Paying off a mortgage early – your options

 Next steps

-While the increase in mortgage rates may be concerning, it’s important not to make any rash decisions.
+When considering paying off your mortgage, it’s important not to make any rash decisions.
 Making a mistake could prove very costly and derail your long-term plans.
 At RBC Brewin Dolphin, we can help you decide whether paying off your mortgage early makes sense.
 If it does, we can also advise on the best place to draw the funds from.
 That way, you’ll feel more confident that you’re doing the right thing with your money.
+Let our ideas help you plan for the future with confidence.

 Get financial planning tips straight to your inbox